 Basic Alma Inventory Design

 The IE is the resource that is managed.
+It is essentially the MMSID and corresponding bibliographic record.
 The IE provides a pointer to the metadata (MMS) record at the inventory level.
 Within Alma, the IE is mostly transparent and is not discoverable on its own, but allows Alma to point to a combination of community and institutional records from the local inventory.

 The middle level as a grouping level for the different resource types:

 - For physical resources, the middle level contains the holdings information such as the Main library or Law library holdings.